kyungrae/study/mongodb/part1.md

 ### Document

-A document is an ordered set of key with associated values.
+A document is an ordered set of keys with associated values.

 ### Collection